railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Version Migration
 -----------------

-Open ERP has a system to manage migrations semi-automatically.
-To update specific modules, or the whole database, you only need to start the server with the argument:–\ ``update=NAME_OF_MODULE``\   or \
+OpenERP has a system to manage migrations semi-automatically.
+To update specific modules, or the whole database, you only need to start the server with the argument: \ ``--update=NAME_OF_MODULE`` \ or
-``–update=all``\ (that is minor module changes).
+\ ``--update=all`` \ (that is minor module changes).

-New stable versions of Open ERP sometimes require operations that are not provided in the automated migration.
-Tiny, the creator and maintainer of Open ERP, has a policy of supporting migration from all official stable releases to the latest.
+New stable versions of OpenERP sometimes require operations that are not provided in the automated migration.
+Tiny, the creator and maintainer of OpenERP, has a policy of supporting migration from all official stable releases to the latest.
 Scripts are provided for each new release of a stable version.
 These carry out the upgrade from the previous major version to the new major version.

-Managers responsible for the migration between two versions of Open ERP will find the documentation and the necessary scripts in the directory \ ``doc/migrate``\   of the Open ERP server.
+Managers responsible for the migration between two versions of OpenERP will find the documentation and the necessary scripts in the directory \ ``doc/migrate`` \ of the OpenERP server.

-The changes between version 4 and 5 made the migration process more difficult than in the past so there was a greater delay in the provision of migration assistance and more manual work than usual.
+The changes between version 4 and 5 made the migration process more difficult than in the past, so there was a greater delay in the provision of migration assistance and more manual work than usual.

 The procedure for migrating runs like this:

 	#.
-Make a backup of the database from the old version of Open ERP
+Make a backup of the database from the old version of OpenERP.

 	#.
-Stop the server running the old version
+Stop the server running the old version.

 	#.
 Start the script called \ ``pre.py``\  for the versions you are moving between.

 	#.
-Start the new version of the server using the option –\ ``update=all``\
+Start the new version of the server using the option \ ``--update=all`` \.

 	#.
 Stop the server running the new version.

 	#.
-Start the script called post.py for the versions you are moving between.
+Start the script called \ ``post.py`` \ for the versions you are moving between.

 	#.
 Start the new version of the server and test it.

 A migration is never an easy process.
-It may be that your system does not function as it did before or that something requires new developments in the functionality of the modules that have already been installed.
-So you should only move to a new version if you have a real need and should engage a competent partner to help if the version that you use differs greatly from the basic version of Open ERP.
+It may be possible that your system does not function as it did before, or that something requires new developments in the functionality of the modules that have already been installed.
+So you should only move to a new version if you have a real need, and should engage a competent partner to help if the version that you use differs greatly from the basic version of OpenERP.

-Similarly you should take care that this migration does not incorrectly change any setting that has already been made.
+Similarly, you should take care that this migration does not incorrectly change any setting that has already been made.
 The main menu structure might have been modified in place without proper recording of the changes.
-So you could find that you are making the wrong assumptions about that structure when later loading data that was recorded with the Module Recorder.
+So you could find that you are making the wrong assumptions about that structure when later loading data that was recorded with the :guilabel:`Module Recorder`.

 ..
 Copyright © Open Object Press.
 All rights reserved.